-Link evaluations for sPDCCH operation based on CRS demodulation has been performed by three sources and showed that BLER performance is tolerable.
+Link evaluations for sPDCCH operation based on CRS demodulation has been performed by four sources and showed that BLER performance is tolerable.
 Further one source showed evaluation results for DM-RS based demodulation and showed that depending on the allocation scheme tolerable BLER performance can be achieved and comparable BLER performance to sPDCCH based on CRS demodulation.
 The same source further studied PRB bundling and it was shown that it is beneficial.
 Further one source studied different DM-RS pattern.
+It is also showed by the same source that DMRS based sPDCCH transmission using the entire OFDM symbols within a sTTI can obtain better performance compared to sPDCCH transmission using a part of OFDM symbols within a sTTI.
+Also, distributed transmission of sPDCCH shows better performance compared to localized transmission.

 9.5.3 sPUSCH

 The trend observed is that the performance in link level throughput decreases with shorter TTI lengths.
 Two sources evaluated DM-RS multiplexing from different UEs, with the assumption that the same bandwidth is used for both UEs.
 The results show that two or three UEs can be multiplexed.
-Two sources evaluated short TTIs of length of 2 OFDM symbols with DM-RS not being available in multiple adjacent scheduled short TTIs, it is shown that having DM-RS in every second or third short TTI results significant increase in throughput.
-Further one source studied new DM-RS design.
+Three sources evaluated short TTIs of lengths of 2 and 4 OFDM symbols with DM-RS not being available in multiple adjacent scheduled short TTIs, it is shown that having DM-RS in every second or third short TTI results significant increase in throughput.
+Further one source studied new DM-RS design allowing of mixing data and DM-RS in the same OFDM symbol, it is shown that design can increase the link level throughput.
 Further the BLER performance of short TTI lengths compared to the one of a subframe long TTI is tolerable.
+Two sources evaluated short TTI of length of 4 OFDM symbols with shared DM-RS between two short TTIs in a slot by the same UE, and it is shown that the BLER performance compared to the one of a subframe long TTI is tolerable.
+One source studied a TBS selection method to allow transmitting a TB with code rate larger than 1 in an sTTI.
+It’s shown that the link level throughput can be increased by this TBS selection method, due to achieved time diversity and HARQ combining gain.
+This has an impact on latency that is out of the scope of the link evaluation.

 9.5.4 sPUCCH

 All sources with sPUCCH evaluation show that the performance of sPUCCH degrades generally with shorter TTI length due to the amount of energy transmitted becoming smaller and smaller.
-Further the results show that for HARQ-ACK payload size of 1 to 4 bits frequency hopping is beneficial.
-One sourced showed BLER performance for sPUCCH targeting CSI reporting.
+Further the results show that for HARQ-ACK payload size of 1 to 40 bits frequency hopping is beneficial.
+Two sources showed BLER performance for sPUCCH targeting CSI reporting.
+Considering both CSI and HARQ-ACK feedback, the following can be observed.
+Smaller payload sizes e.g. 1 to 2 bits results in tolerable performance for the shortest TTI lengths.
+Larger payload sizes e.g. 5 to 40 bits, can achieve tolerable performance with a longer sTTI length.